AdhamAhmed404/AdhamAhmed404/README.md

 ---

 I am a **Computer Science student at the Egyptian University of Informatics (EUI)** 🇪🇬.
-I am passionate about **algorithms, problem solving, and system-level programming**.
+I am passionate about **Information Technology, algorithms, problem solving, and system-level programming**.
-I enjoy building efficient solutions using core computer science concepts.
+I enjoy building efficient solutions using core computer science concepts and modern IT tools.

 ---

 ### 🧐 More About Me: